Connecticut Traffic Crimes Defense Attorneys

 Assisting individuals throughout Connecticut with traffic-related criminal matters

 Connecticut traffic-related crimes span a wide range from the most commonly thought of infractions such as driving while under suspension, to potentially life-altering charges such as vehicular homicide.
 Likewise, penalties can range from loss of your license to long sentences of incarceration.
 An experienced criminal defense lawyer will thoroughly investigate charges against you and will present legal defenses that can significantly limit or even eliminate the penalties you face.

-If you have received any type of traffic charge, call our skilled defense attorneys at 203-946-2000 for a free consultation.
+If you have received any type of traffic charge, call our experienced defense attorneys at 203-946-2000 for a consultation.